AlexseyDanko/Flask_practice/README.md

-In this repository you can find my first steps in learning python on my own.
+In this repository you can find my first steps in learning flask on my own.